multikitty/New-Programming-Languages-Showcase/README.md

 # Welcome to the New Programming Languages Showcase!

 This repository is a collection of information and resources on various new programming languages.
-Here, you can find descriptions, development details, advantages, disadvantages, usage examples, successful applications, and future prospects of these languages.
+Here, you can find descriptions, development details, advantages, usage examples, successful applications, and future prospects of these languages.
 We hope that this repository will be a helpful resource for developers looking to explore new programming languages.

 ## Table of Contents
 - [List of Programming Languages](#list-of-programming-languages)